My name is

 I started in the publishing industry more than twenty-five years ago as a copy editor for many of the Big Six (back then), when we still used red pencils and to fact-check I had to spend a day at the New York Public Library in the stacks.
 As a developmental editor I work directly with authors as well as through major publishing houses, on titles by New York Times, USA Today, Washington Post, and Wall Street Journal bestselling and award-winning authors as well as manuscripts for indie-published and newer writers.

 My books include a long-held passion project, Intuitive Editing: A Creative and Practical Guide to Revising Your Writing, a comprehensive, actionable, accessible guide for writers on how to edit their own work.
-And under my pen name, Phoebe Fox, I’ve been on both sides of the “page”; the most recent of my six novels, The Way We Weren’t, releases with Berkley/Penguin in November of 2021.
+And under my pen name, Phoebe Fox, I’ve been on both sides of the “page”; the most recent of my six novels, The Way We Weren’t, released with Berkley/Penguin in November of 2021.

 My mission, approach, and promise: